WolbachAuth0/universal-login/README.md

 ```

 ##### Update Branding
 Updates the HTML template for the new universal login.

-Be sure to create a new .html file in the /tasks directory containing the desired HTML template.
-Use the [liquid syntax](https://shopify.github.io/liquid/basics/introduction/) in your template.
-See the [documentation](https://auth0.com/docs/brand-and-customize/universal-login-page-templates) to be sure you include the required Auth0 login widget.
 ```bash
 npm run set:universal-login
 ```

+NOTE: Before you run this command, you can create

 ##### Delete Branding
 Delete the existing html template for the new universal login.